 Struggling to get a new passport or renew your expiring one?
 You're not alone.

-We know you've got questions: Can travelers apply for or renew passports right now?
-How long will this backlog last?
+We know you've got questions: How long will this backlog last?
 How can applicants check their passport status?
+What should you do if you haven't gotten your passport back yet?
 We'll cover it all here.

-Already submitted your application or renewal and wondering where it stands?
+Already submitted your passport application or renewal and wondering where it stands?
 It's easy to check.

-Starting seven to 10 days after applying, you can easily check on the status of your passport using this link.
+Starting two weeks after applying, you can easily check on the status of your passport using this link.
 Just fill out the form and hit submit.

 You can also sign up for automatic email notifications about your status using the Online Passport Status System.
 Finally, you can also call 1-877-487-2778 to check on your passport status.

-If you paid the $60 fee for expedited service after March 19, 2020 but did not receive expedited service, you can request a refund for this fee.
+Paid the $60 fee for expedited service, but didn't receive expedited service?
+You can request a refund for that fee.
 The Department of State is not offering refunds for any other passport fees or travel expenses.

 If you don't have an emergency or imminent travel, don't count on getting your passport renewal or application back anytime soon.

 Still, it's easy enough to check on your passport status and see exactly where things stand.
-Unfortunately, there's no telling how long it will take before passport applications and renewals return to their normal pace.
+Unfortunately, with international travel demand surging, it may be a while before passport applications and renewals return to their normal pace.